DENNEN WEEK CELEBRATES 20 YEARS!

 August 13-19, 2017

-Dennen Week is a special one week program for boys grades 6-10 at Camp O-AT-KA in Sebago, Maine.
-It is a week of regular camp, with normal camp activities, but is held for those that would otherwise be unable to afford camp tuition.
+Dennen Week is a special one week program for boys ages 10-15 at Camp O-AT-KA in Sebago, Maine.
+It is a week of regular camp, with normal camp activities.
 The Dennen Week Program is modeled on our founder’s original vision Camp O-AT-KA.
 The Reverend Ernest Dennen firmly believed that given the right opportunity, in the right environment, every boy would be able to raise his sights and aspirations to loftier goals.
 Dennen Week allows deserving boys the chance to experience the benefits of camp life, that may have otherwise missed such an opportunity.

 The Dennen Week staff is made up of many of those who work at the traditional summer camp during the previous 7 weeks.
 Also many alumni come and volunteer their time, filling roles from cabin staff to the camp chef!
 Participating in Dennen Week is an annual tradition for many O-AT-KA alumni and part of how they give back to the community that had such a positive impact on their lives.